Camera Icon

 A final meeting of the Board of Trustees was held on January 22, 2014.
 Its purpose was to review the status of the transfer and to formally reconstitute the corporation as the Friends of Fannie Stebbins Wildlife Refuge.

-A variety of plans and recommendations comprise the Conservation Records, including reports by the US Department of Agriculture, Hampden Conservation District, the MA Department of Environmental Management and the MA Department of Fisheries.
-The files hold an analysis of soils and recommendations for a woody planting program (1959-1960), a soil and conservation plan and site report (1985-1987), an inventory of plants in the area (1986-1987) and recommendations for a forest stewardship program (1995-1997).
-The latter recommendations contain information about threatened and endangered wetland species.
-More information about the plants found in various locations and the endangered plants in the Refuge can be found in the Flora files and in the records of the Flower Planting Committee.
+A variety of plans and recommendations comprise the Conservation Records, including reports by the U.S. Department of Agriculture, Hampden Conservation District, the MA Department of Environmental Management and the MA Department of Fisheries.
+The files hold an analysis of soils and recommendations for a woody planting program (1959-1960), a soil and conservation plan and site report (1985-1987), an inventory of plants in the area (1986-1987), recommendations for a forest stewardship program (1995-1997), and a natural resources inventory of the Longmeadow Flats Conservation Area (2012).
+The latter inventory contains detailed information about the geology, hydrology, soils, and various habitats (floodplain forest, alluvial red maple swamp, cattail marsh, mixed hardwood area, and ponds).
+Plant and tree lists are included as well as lists of rare and endangered, and invasive plants.
+More information about the plants found in various locations and the endangered plants in the refuge can be found in the Flora and Fauna files and in the records of the Flower Planting Committee.
 (SEE Organizational files for the 1960s.)
+Also see the Flora and Fauna files for a cumulative list of birds and mammals kept by Helen Bates (1992).

-Arranged alphabetically by name, the Officers and Trustees files contain wide-ranging information about the status of the Refuge.
-Records kept by Moreton Bates reveal his advocacy for the Refuge and the environment.
-Bates wrote to the Federal Power Commission objecting to the construction of a dam and hydroelectric plant at the Enfield Rapids which would raise the level of water in the Connecticut River and flood the Refuge (1969).
-He wrote to the MA Department of Public Health urging abolition of all persistent pesticides, e.g. DDT and Dieldrin (1969), and to the MA Dept of Public Works concerning the proposed construction of a rest stop on Rt.
-91 in Longmeadow and its impact on the Refuge (1973).
-He also wrote a letter to the editor of the Springfield Daily News expressing opposition to a plan for aerial spraying of mosquitoes in the City (1973).
-In addition, there is a letter from three Notre Dame High School teachers thanking Mr. and Mrs. Bates for a tour of the Refuge on a cold, rainy morning (1975).
+Arranged alphabetically by name, the Officers and Trustees files contain wide-ranging information about the status of the refuge.
+Records kept by Moreton Bates reveal his advocacy for the refuge and the environment.
+Bates wrote to the Federal Power Commission objecting to the construction of a dam and hydroelectric plant at the rapids in Enfield which would raise the level of water in the Connecticut River and flood the refuge (1969).
+He wrote to the MA Department of Public Health urging abolition of all persistent pesticides, e.g. DDT and Dieldrin (1969), and to the MA Dept of Public Works concerning the proposed construction of a rest stop on Interstate 91 in Longmeadow and its impact on the refuge (1973).
+He also wrote a letter to the editor of the Springfield Daily News expressing opposition to a plan for aerial spraying of mosquitoes (1973).
+In addition, there is a letter from three Notre Dame High School teachers thanking Mr. and Mrs. Bates for a tour of the refuge on a cold, rainy morning (1975).
 His files also contain notes for meetings, letters to write, etc. (1963, 1967-1970).

 The challenges to planting wildflowers also are documented in the papers of Raymond Longley.
-In a letter to the Building Commissioner of the Town of Longmeadow, Longley noted that Zoning By-laws prevent removing topsoil, but the law is not enforced in the low-lands west of Rt.
-91 (the lands adjacent to the Refuge).
+In a letter to the Building Commissioner of the Town of Longmeadow, Longley noted that zoning by-laws prevent removing topsoil, but the law is not enforced in the low-lands west of Interstate 91 (the lands adjacent to the refuge).
 Longley urged establishment of a policy concerning this issue, but received no reply (1961).
 A letter from the New England Wildflower Preservation Society details the effort it will take to restore seriously stripped soil: “Every leaf and rotting stump or log will have to be left to decay on the floor of your woodland.”
 (May 24, 1962)

-Additional information about the evolution of the Refuge can be found in the History files.
+Additional information about the evolution of the refuge can be found in the History files.
 The files include a presentation by Mable Potter, “Early History of the Fannie Stebbins Memorial Wildlife Refuge,” dated June 24th, 1961.
-Moreton Bates and Ben Breitung also wrote histories of the Refuge (1972 and 1983).
+Moreton Bates and Ben Breitung also wrote histories of the refuge (1972 and 1983).
 Other files contain an undated and incomplete history of the Meadows and the results of the archeological survey (about 1983).
-Additional background about the Refuge and its namesake, Fannie Stebbins, can be found in an brochure prepared by Ellis Pritchard (about 1970).
+Additional background about the refuge and its namesake, Fannie Stebbins, can be found in a brochure prepared by Ellis Pritchard (about 1970).
 An image of Fannie Stebbins is 1918 is on the cover.
 (SEE Publications.)

 Box List